New Jersey Shoulder Dystocia Attorneys

 The birth of your child is a miraculous event; however, it is also a serious medical procedure with extraordinarily high stakes for both mother and child.
 The potential for complications during delivery is an ever-present reality, which is why it is essential for the doctors and medical professionals to continuously monitor the mother and child and to implement swift procedures if threats to their health arise.
 One such potential complication during child birth is known as shoulder dystocia, a condition that presents when one or both of the child’s shoulders becomes trapped behind the mother’s pubic bone.
 In these situations, doctors must immediately identify and respond with one of the multiple maneuvers that can be used to correct the issue and to avoid serious injuries to the child.
 Failure to perform necessary maneuvers, or the use of incorrect technique, can spell devastating consequences and made provide grounds for a medical malpractice lawsuit.

 At Fronzuto Law Group, our highly knowledgeable attorneys serve as tireless advocates for birth injury victims and their families across New Jersey.
 Our extensive experience encompasses both medical and pediatric malpractice cases involving mothers and children who have suffered due to the negligence of medical professionals.
 Having represented hundreds of families and recovered millions of dollars in damages, including a recent recovery of $3.825 million on behalf of a young child who suffered an anoxic brain injury after a physician failed to diagnose and treat infant respiratory distress, we have the resources and the skill to achieve just compensation for you.
-To discuss your case with one of our legal professionals today, contact our offices at 973-435-4551 or toll free at 888-409-0816.
-You can also contact us online for additional information.

 Shoulder Dystocia: The Basics